9 Foods You're Probably Cleaning Wrong

 Unlike bagged lettuce, greens bought in bunches require thorough washing.
 The leaves of hearty greens—think spinach, collards, kale and chard—have a knack for trapping dirt, so rinsing really won't cut it.
 Swish the greens in a bowl of cold water to remove any dirt—it will fall to the bottom—and soak especially dirty greens for 5 minutes.
 Next, lift out the greens and dry with towels or a salad spinner.
 The process takes a few extra minutes, but unless you're a fan of soil in your sautéed greens, it's definitely worth it.

 While we love advance prep, rule No. 1 for washing berries is to wait until you're ready to eat them.
 Why?
 Moisture leads to mold and spoilage, so it's best to store berries dry.
 If you must wash berries ahead, be sure to thoroughly dry them on a paper-towel–lined baking sheet before refrigerating.
 As for the actual washing, remember that berries are delicate.
-Strawberries are sturdy enough to be rinsed in a colander, but blackberries, raspberries and blueberries (like the blueberries in this Healthy Blueberry Muffins recipe) require extra care.
+Strawberries are sturdy enough to be rinsed in a colander, but blackberries, raspberries, and blueberries require extra care.
 Place them in a colander, dip it in cold water and gently swish the berries to remove any dirt without crushing them.
 (After they're clean, find out The Best Way to Store Fresh Berries here.)